hydro-informatics/hydro-informatics.github.io/_build/html/_sources/get-started/vm.md

 sudo usermod -aG vboxsf YOUR-USER-NAME
 ```

-Afterwards, **reboot the *Debian Linux VM*** and test if you can access the folder, and create and modify files.
+Afterward, **reboot the *Debian Linux VM*** and test if you can access the folder, and create and modify files.

 ***